FREE + OPEN to EVERYONE!

 A couple artists have contacted us to say they can't do it anymore -- something came up.
 It's bad timing.
 I contemplate if we will accept late submissions for Walls.
 I, more than anyone, hate a hard deadline.
 I figure we will decide when we get there.
 This project, after all, is an experiment.

 JULY 8, 3:47pm: Our first enlargement is picked up, in Calgary, by the same artist who helped us kick off (RE)SURFACE, Pt.
 1. I can't see that as anything but a Good Omen.
-We are in it, now.

 JULY 8, 6:30pm: I've calculated we'll have 2.5 feet of canvases for this first batch.
 2.5 feet, that is, if all of them are stacked.
 I can barely visualize what 2.5 feet looks like.
-I've never been good with math.
+I've never been good with numbers.
 We've secured the first batch of enlargements.
 The cardboard they come in is bigger than I expected.
 The amount of honour I feel for those who have reached out to participate in this project is immense.
 I don't know how to put it into words, so I stop trying.
 It is in the universe's hands, now.

 DAY NINE.